MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// Get the Mime type of content to be saved [propget] HRESULT ContentMimeType([out, retval] LPWSTR* value);

-  /// Indicates if this event is a silent save as job. `Handled` as FALSE means
+  /// Indicates if pramameters in the event args has been set, TRUE means been set.
-  /// save as handled by system default dialog; TRUE means a silent save as,
-  /// will skip the system dialog.
   ///
+  /// The default value is FALSE.
+  ///
   /// Set the `Handled` for save as
-  [propput] HRESULT Handled ([in] BOOL handled);
+  [propput] HRESULT Handled ([in] BOOL value);

   /// Get the `Handled` for save as
-  [propget] HRESULT Handled ([out, retval] BOOL* handled);
+  [propget] HRESULT Handled ([out, retval] BOOL* value);

-  /// Indicates if a silent save as confirm to download, TRUE means confirm.
+  /// Indicates if client side cancelled the silent save as, TRUE means cancelled.
-  /// when the event is invoked, the download will start.
+  /// When the event is invoked, the download won't start.
 A programmatic call will
-  /// return COREWEBVIEW2_SAVE_AS_STARTED as well. set it FASLE to cancel save as
+  /// return COREWEBVIEW2_SAVE_AS_CANCELLED as well.
-  /// and will return COREWEBVIEW2_SAVE_AS_CANCELLED.
   ///
+  /// The default value is FALSE.
+  ///
-  /// Set the `ConfrimToSave` for save as
+  /// Set the `Cancel` for save as
-  [propput] HRESULT ConfirmToSave ([in] BOOL confirmToSave);
+  [propput] HRESULT Cancel ([in] BOOL value);

-  /// Get the `ConfrimToSave` for save as
+  /// Get the `Cancel` for save as
-  [propget] HRESULT ConfirmToSave ([out, retval] BOOL* confirmToSave);
+  [propget] HRESULT Cancel ([out, retval] BOOL* value);

+  /// Indicates if the system default dialog will be supressed, FALSE means
+  /// save as default dialog will show; TRUE means a silent save as, will
+  /// skip the system dialog.
+  ///
+  /// The default value is FALSE.
+  ///
+  /// Set the `SupressDefaultDialog`
+  [propput] HRESULT SupressDefaultDialog([in] BOOL value);

+  /// Get the `SupressDefaultDialog`
+  [propget] HRESULT SupressDefaultDialog([out, retval] BOOL* value);

   /// Returns an `ICoreWebView2Deferral` object.
 This will defer showing the
   /// default Save As dialog and performing the Save As operation.